Sports leaders success

 - Ella Middlebrook - 100m and 200m

 This is a tremendous achievement and hopefully we can celebrate city success within athletics.
-We have also had major success in the team events where by three of our years students have gained entry into the finals.
+We have also had major success in the team events where three of our students have gained entry into the finals.
 These are the following students representing Westfield in the Sheffield City Team finals:

 - Cian Buchanan